-For those of you who are curious about how these tax settlements play out in real life, I’ve compiled summaries of some of the more jaw-dropping settlements that have recently been negotiated by the tax attorneys at Fortress Financial Services, Inc.
+These ads are uniformly rife with hyperbole, but almost never include any reality.
+So, I thought I would share some reality with you.
+If you’re curious about how these tax settlements play out in real life, read on.
+The following are real life summaries of several jaw-dropping settlements that have recently been negotiated by the tax attorneys at Fortress Tax Relief.

 If At First You Don’t Succeed, Appeal!

-One of our clients closed his business and was left personally liable for approximately $370,000 in Trust Fund Recovery Penalties (TFRP)—the penalties that can get personally assessed against individuals when a business entity doesn’t pay its employer withholding taxes (Form 941).
+This first example was handled by me personally.
+One of my clients closed his business and was left personally liable for approximately $370,000 in Trust Fund Recovery Penalties (TFRP)—the penalties that can get personally assessed against individuals when a business entity does not pay its employer withholding taxes (Form 941).
 It is worthwhile to note that you cannot discharge TFRP in bankruptcy, so, absent significant wealth and the ability to full pay, the future can be financially grim for a person assessed with such a large tax liability.

-Since the client was nearing retirement age, we devised both a short-term strategy and a long-term strategy.
-For the short-term, we negotiated a payment plan with the IRS with monthly payments of only $700 initially, which would reduce to $616 after several months.
-This was, in and of itself, remarkable in that we somehow managed to convince the IRS to accept these relatively tiny payments without the client having to liquidate any of his assets and use the proceeds to substantially pay down his tax liability.
+Since my client was nearing retirement age, I devised both a short-term strategy and a long-term strategy.
+For the short-term, I negotiated a payment plan with the IRS with monthly payments of only $700 initially, which would reduce to $616 after several months.
+This was, in and of itself, remarkable in that I managed to convince the IRS to accept these terms without the client having to liquidate any of his assets and use the proceeds to substantially pay down his tax liability.

-Once our client retired, we began to execute our long-term strategy, which was to fight tooth and nail to try to get the IRS to accept an OIC, obstacles notwithstanding.
-The client was faced with the prospect of having to liquidate his retirement to the tune of about $260,000.
-Our attorney’s plan to prevent this liquidation was to use actuary tables to attempt to argue that our client needed those funds to satisfy his necessary living expenses for the remainder of his life.
-In other words, we argued that these funds should not be treated as an asset.
+Once my client retired, I began to execute my long-term strategy, which was to fight tooth and nail to try to get the IRS to accept an OIC, obstacles notwithstanding.
+My client was faced with having to liquidate his retirement to the tune of about $260,000.
+My plan to prevent this liquidation was to use actuary tables to attempt to argue that my client needed those funds to satisfy his necessary living expenses for the remainder of his life.
+In other words, I argued that these funds should not be treated as an asset.
 Although this was clearly a very aggressive and “outside-the-box” strategy, it was the only way that a massive savings could have been realized for this particular client.

-The Offer Specialist (employee at the IRS who reviews, approves, and rejects OICs) not surprisingly calculated our client’s social security, pension, and other distributions as income, but then included the retirement nest egg as an asset.
-Settlement amounts are determined by the use of a mathematical formula taking into account income, allowable expenses, and equity in assets, and the Offer Specialist’s conclusion that the retirement nest egg should be treated as an asset meant that only a very high settlement amount would be acceptable.
-She declined to accept the $2,400 that we offered and insisted that we increase our offer to $242,000 (yep, 100 times more than we had offered).
-The attorney went back and forth with her for some time attempting to convince her that our client’s retirement nest egg should be treated as future income, not an asset, but she wouldn’t budge.
+The Offer Specialist (employee at the IRS who reviews, approves, and rejects OIC’s) not surprisingly calculated my client’s social security, pension, and other distributions as income, but then included the retirement nest egg as an asset.
+She declined to accept the $2,400 that we offered as settlement in full and insisted that we increase our offer to $242,000 (yep, 100 times more than we had offered).
+I went back and forth with her for some time attempting to convince her that my client’s retirement nest egg should be treated as future income, not an asset, but she would not budge.

-So, the attorney filed an appeal and brought the same arguments before an Appeals Officer (Settlement Officer).
-And, low and behold, this time the arguments were successful!
-The attorney’s dogged determination and well-presented arguments convinced the Appeals Officer to approve an enormous reduction.
-In the end, the settlement came in at just under $121,000—less than ½ of what the Offer Specialist was willing to accept and about a quarter million dollars less than our client owed.
+So, I filed an appeal and brought the same arguments before an Appeals Officer (Settlement Officer).
+And, low and behold, this time my arguments were successful!
+My dogged determination and well-presented arguments convinced the Appeals Officer to approve an enormous reduction.
+In the end, the settlement came in at just under $121,000—less than ½ of what the Offer Specialist was willing to accept and about a quarter million dollars less than my client owed.

 Persistence Pays Off

-Another one of our clients is an elderly gentleman who had retired and was living quite modestly on just his social security and pension.
+This next example involved a client of Fortress Tax Relief who is an elderly gentleman who had retired and was living quite modestly on just his social security and pension.
 He had the misfortune during the last few years of his employment of not having enough state taxes withheld from his paychecks.
 As a result, he wound up owing Maryland about $28,000.

-If you’re guessing that the Maryland Department of Revenue was sympathetic to his plight due to his age and the fact that he was living on a fixed income, guess again.
-They were engaged in aggressive collections against him!
+If you are guessing that the Maryland Department of Revenue was sympathetic to his plight due to his age and the fact that he was living on a fixed income, guess again.
+They were going after him with guns a-blazing!

 Unlike IRS Offers in Compromise or similar programs available in other states, Maryland OIC guidelines require that a tax liability be assessed for a minimum of 18 months prior to the consideration of an OIC.
-Thus, the attorney had to negotiate a hold on enforcement until our client became eligible for their OIC program.
+Thus, our staff had to negotiate a hold on enforcement until our client became eligible for their OIC program.
 This was no small feat considering how aggressive they were being.

 After months of aggressive follow up, Maryland finally relented and approved a settlement for $1,320—just 5 pennies on the dollar.
-Moreover, since our client didn’t have $1,320, we were able to convince the state to structure the settlement with very small monthly payments that fit within his budget.
+Moreover, since our client did not have $1,320, we were able to convince the state to structure the settlement with very small monthly payments that fit within his budget.

 If At First You Don’t Succeed, Appeal 2.0

-The previous couple of stories happened to feature clients who were retired or close to retirement age.
+Several of the previous examples happened to feature clients who were retired or close to retirement age.
 However, it would be a mistake to conclude that Offers in Compromise are only useful to the elderly.
 In fact, the vast majority of tax settlements our firm negotiates involve active businesses or individuals who have many years left until they reach retirement age.
 Here is one such story.

 Anyways, as a result of this misfortune, our client wound up with a tax bill of about $240,000, and, of course, the IRS demanded that he pay it in full.
 In this case, we were pushing for a settlement of no more than $35,000.
 However, the Offer Specialist refused to accept anything below $85,000.
 The Offer Specialist’s rationale was based on what we believed was an overstated amount of equity in assets coupled with a stubborn insistence that our client could pay $85,000 over time.
 The IRS does not like to settle for less than what they otherwise believe they can collect, so the Offer Specialist effectively said “take it or leave it.”

 Many tax pros would have stopped here and taken the bait.
 After all, $85,000 to settle a $240,000 tax debt sounds pretty darn good.
-But, this was not good enough for us.
-The attorney handling the case was determined to fight for a better deal for our client, so he brought the case to appeals and succeeded in convincing the Appeals Officer that the Offer Specialist was wrong about both the amount of equity in our client’s real estate and our client’s ability to pay $85,000 over time.
-The end result is that the Appeals Officer agreed to accept $17,000—that’s just 7 pennies on the dollar!
+But this was not good enough for us.
+The attorney handling the case was willing to fight for a better deal for our client, so he brought the case to appeals and succeeded in convincing the Appeals Officer that the Offer Specialist was wrong about both the amount of equity in our client’s real estate and our client’s ability to pay $85,000 over time.
+The end result is that the Appeals Officer agreed to accept $17,000—that is just 7 pennies on the dollar!